shakilmith/documentaion/spring-boot/spring-data-jpa-mapping-tutorial/jpa-many-to-many-mapping.md

 }

 //If you don't use id, then id will be generated automatically.
-//but if you use id, then, you must use the id (primary key) in the paren entity+child entity too.
+//but if you use id, then, you must use the id (primary key) in the parent entity+child entity too.
-//otherwise the the transection will not be held.
+//otherwise the the transaction will not be held.
 ```

 10. Invoke the url: [http//localhost:8080/persons](http//localhost:8080/persons) in your favourite web browser.
 You will see all the persons records in json format.